 A pharmacovigilance internship is now a key doorway into drug safety careers.
 The global pharmacovigilance market is about USD 9–10 billion in 2025 and could reach USD 16 billion by 2030, with growth near 7–12% annually.
 At the same time, PV vacancies and outsourcing hubs keep expanding worldwide.

-During a pharmacovigilance internship, you practice ICH E2A case handling, E2B(R3) electronic reporting, and E2D–E2E signal management.
+During a PV internship, you practice ICH E2A case handling, E2B(R3) electronic reporting, and E2D–E2E signal management.
 Entry-level PV specialists often start around USD 65,000–75,000 in the US, while senior roles exceed USD 120,000, making internships a strong launchpad for long-term PV careers for ambitious science graduates.

 Table of Contents